predictionmachines/InteractiveDataDisplay/docs/markers.md

 - `x` is an array of numbers.
 May contain `NaN` indicating the missing value.
 Determines markers positions on the horizontal axis.
 Default values are point indices 0, 1, 2, ....
 - `border` is a string color parsed as CSS color [value](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value).
 Determines a color of the border drawn around the marker with corresponding shape.
-If is undefined or `"none"`, no border is drawn; this usually significantly increases performance.
+If it is undefined or `"none"`, no border is drawn; this usually significantly increases performance.
 Default is `undefined`.
 - `color` is either a string color, an array of string colors, or an array of numbers.
 Default value is a predefined string color.
     - A string color parsed as CSS color [value](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value).